Azhdarchidae: Systematics

 Azhdarchids were originally classified as close relatives of Pteranodon due to their long, toothless beaks.
-Others have suggested they were more closely related to the toothy ctenochasmatids (which include filter-feeders like Ctenochasma and Pterodaustro).
-Currently it is widely agreed that azhdarchids were closely related to pterosaurs such as Tupuxuara and Tapejara.
+Others have suggested they were more closely related to the toothy ctenochasmatids (which include filter-feeders like Ctenochasma and Pterodaustro), but this classification is largely obsolete.
+Currently it is widely agreed that azhdarchids were closely related to pterosaurs such as chaoyangopterids, thalassodromids, and tapejarids, all of which belong to the superfamily Azhdarchoidea.

-Taxonomy

-Classification after Unwin 2006, except where noted.